jkellerer/jenkins-client-launcher/README.md

 Jenkins Client Launcher [![Build Status](https://travis-ci.org/jkellerer/jenkins-client-launcher.png?branch=master)](https://travis-ci.org/jkellerer/jenkins-client-launcher)
 =======================

-_Jenkins Client Launcher_ is a simple native CLI executable that may be used to **bootstrap a Jenkins client** for connecting a computer with Jenkins (a.k.a Jenkins Node).
+_Jenkins Client Launcher_ is a simple native CLI executable that may be used to **bootstrap the Jenkins client** for connecting a computer with Jenkins (a.k.a Jenkins Node).

 The main purpose of this project is to provide a tool that allows running Jenkins Nodes with